 "It isn't easy being green" according to Kermit the Frog.
 However, he certainly has a lot of choices of what shade of green to be with Turbo Dork paints.
-There are five Metallics, one Zenishift, and ten Turboshifts that are listed as at least partially displaying some shade of green.
+There are now six Metallics, one Zenishift, and ten Turboshifts that are listed as at least partially displaying some shade of green.
 What better way to honor Kermit than to use a set of frogs for this blog.
 Please note, though, that they do not sing and cannot ride a bike.

 This post is a continuation of those featuring a specific color range with an emphasis on individual differences and subset comparisons.
 All of the examples shown here used a matte black primer except as specifically noted.